eschwelgin/-password-generator/README.md

 This is done by pulling values from user input, sanitizing those values, then running a for loop that appends the proper characters to a string.
 The password is then changed from an array to a clean string, and passed back using innerHTML, at the same time changing the div from display: none to inline-block.
 Generating a new password follows the same basic flow, after clearing the array that holds the password.

-As a bonus, the user should also have the option to click a button to copy the password to their clipboard.

 The application has a clean user interface and is responsive

 https://eschwelgin.github.io/password-generator/